EtienneNL/data_analytics202103_project1/your_code/Readme.md

         * Foundation 3 = ♠️
         * Foundation 4 = ♣️

-All the changes are captured in the following image
+All the above-mentioned changes are captured illustratively in the following image:
 ![Alt Text](game_rule_changes.png)

 ## Workflow